esstherc/GIS-master-webmap/change records/2026_change_summary.md

 # 2026 GIS Master's Program Inventory: Annual Changes

 Updated September 25, 2026.
 This report compares the 2026 map inventory with its 2025 edition.
-An addition to the inventory does not necessarily mean a degree was first offered in 2026.

 ## Inventory reconciliation